 Top Kyoto activities:

-And don’t worry if you’re not much of a hiker: there’s plenty of tours and activities, around the area, that don’t involve days of hiking to reach the summit.
+Don’t worry if you’re not much of a hiker: there are plenty of tours and activities in the area that don’t involve hiking.

 Top Singapore activities:

-From Singapore, a short flight across the South China Sea will take you to Taiwan, the next destination for solo female travelers on my list.
+From Singapore, a short flight across the South China Sea will take you to Taiwan.
+This is a wonderful destination for solo female travelers.

-Ranked #26 of the safest countries in the ‘Travel and Tourism Competitiveness Report’ by the World Economic Forum, you can see two sides of this magical place: the bustle and awe of the city and the majestic landscape that spreads to the shoreline.
-For Taiwan, I’m going to recommend you, first, spend some time in Taipei.
-Then, using the country’s rail or bus system or renting a car, go off and explore some of the beauty and culture the island has to offer.
+For Taiwan, I recommend you first spend some time in Taipei.
+Then, using the country’s rail or bus system, go off and explore some of the beauty and culture the island has to offer.

 Top Taipei activities: